pulquero/BatteryAggregator/README.md

 # About

-A battery monitor DBus service that aggregates the data for multiple batteries (currently, only parallel supported).
+A battery monitor D-Bus service that aggregates the data for multiple batteries (currently, only parallel supported).

 # Install